Car dashboard lights explained: what shouldn’t be ignored?

 High beam headlights light

 The blue high beam light indicates that this feature is activated.
-Switch off the high beams to make life for other drivers easier, as they can blind them and even cause accidents.
+Switch off the high beams to make life easier for other drivers, as the lights can blind them and even cause accidents.

 Low beam headlights light